jrcharney/CodeBandit/readme.md

 ## Server Requirements

-The plan is to use Node.js and Express
+The plan is to use Node.js and Express.
+This project seemed like a good idea at the time, but I could change my mind.

 ## Installation
 None yet, I'd like to publish what I will have on NPM eventually.